Itchin’ Post Installation Instructions

 Bailing wire is not a great choice since the ends are sharp and it rusts after awhile.
 If you don’t have any other alternative, please make sure that you position the cut ends outside of the animal’s reach to prevent injury.
 DON’T PULL ON THE HOLES… Wrap the pad around the post with your hands.
 Secure one hole then pull the other side around with your hand.
 Holes aren’t designed to pull on!

 Installing a new post?

 The number one reason we install new posts is to STOP an animal from getting to something unsafe or something they can damage.
 For instance, one horse found a water well pump handle to rub his rump on.
 It actually broke off and required repairs.
-After that, a 4×4 post was mounted to block off access, and then a couple Itchin’ Post pads were mounted to it to provide a safe spot for him to rub on.
+After that, a 4×4 post was mounted to block off access, and then a couple Itchin’ Post pads were mounted on it to provide a safe spot to rub on.

 Our M.O. for mounting a post:

 Purchase an 8 foot long 4×4 or 6×6 and some concrete mix.
 Dig your hole two to three feet deep, mix concrete, insert post, and then fill the hole.
 Use a post level tool (or a friend’s eye) to ensure your post is straight.
 Round posts work, but they’re hard to find at the local hardware store these days and not milled very consistently.
 That means the post is usually larger in some spots than in others and you won’t get the tight fit all the way around.

 Do you need to mount Itchin’ Post so it fits tight?